skx/foth/README.md

 ## Implementation Approach

-The code evolves through a series of simple steps, guided by the comment-linked, ultimately ending with a [final revision](#final-revision) which is actually useful, usable, and pretty flexible.
+The code evolves through a series of simple steps, [directy by the comment-thread](https://news.ycombinator.com/item?id=13082825), ultimately ending with a [final revision](#final-revision) which is actually useful, usable, and pretty flexible.

-While it would be possible to further improve the implementation from the final stage I'm going to stop shortly, because I think I've done enough for the moment.
+While it would certainly be possible to further improve the implementation I'm going to declare this project as "complete" for my own tastes.

 If you _did_ want to extend further then there are some obvious things to add: